 Imagine walking through a vibrant Mexican market, the air thick with the aroma of spices and the sound of lively chatter.
-Amongst the colorful textiles and handcrafted goods, you notice small altars adorned with candles, flowers, and images of saints.
+So naturally, amongst the colorful textiles and handcrafted goods, you notice small altars adorned with candles, flowers, and images of saints.
 These sacred spaces are a testament to the deep spiritual roots that intertwine with the daily lives of Mexicans, reflecting a rich tapestry of beliefs shaped by centuries of history and cultural exchange.

 Main Religions in Mexico